 Since most plants are placed in the ground either in the fall prior to the first freeze or in the spring after it rains, it is fairly easy to work the planting around dry soil conditions; however, irrigation systems can moisten the ground during these in-between times.
 In order to maintain the structure of the soil, it is imperative that you wait until the easily soil crumbles in your hand, though the ground doesn’t need to be bone-dry to begin planting.
 Working with wet soil can damage the plant and hinder its growth, and it may create the need to replace the soil more quickly.

 It is best to rotate crops from one year to the next.
 This not only maintains the soil’s natural nutrients, but also reduces the likelihood of disease overtaking the garden and enables the soil to stay in good condition for a longer period of time.
 If you are cultivating several types of plants every year and wish to grow the same varieties all the time, simply change where they are planted in the garden.
-Raised beds are a great way to know exactly where each species was planted; just remember to keep the sunlight and soil conditions fairly stable to ensure the success of your garden.
+Raised beds are a great way to know exactly where each species was planted; just remember to keep the sunlight and soil conditions fairly stable to ensure the success of your home gardening experience.

-Now that you have a well-designed, perfectly tended outdoor living space, you are ready to grab a cup of coffee, kick up your feet, and soak up the sunshine from the comfort of your own home.
+Now that you have a well-designed, perfectly tended outdoor living space, you are ready to grab a cup of California coffee, kick up your feet, and soak up the sunshine from the comfort of your own home.

 Planning a trip to Long Beach, California?
 We've got the top sights and fun things to do all covered.